hernancerm/zsh-trampoline/README.md

 I recommend defining the Zsh parameter `ZT_CONFIG` in your `~/.zshrc`.
 In this parameter you put your directories and files you want to jump to when pressing <kbd>ctrl+j</kbd>;
-they should already exist in your filesystem.
+they must already exist in your filesystem.
 Sample definition:

 ```text
 # Sample definition.
 Place in file: ~/.zshrc